 At inception, loans and mortgages to individuals are measured at fair value, which is taken to be the acquisition value.
-Subsequent to this "loans and mortgages to individuals" is stated at amortised cost less impairment losses using the effective interest rate method.
+Subsequent to this "loans and mortgages to individuals" are stated at their fair value.

 Assumptions and judgements (including future estimates and major sources of estimate uncertainty) for IFRS valuation Loans and mortgages to individuals are reviewed annually for impairment.